 GLC also offers an exclusive Goldcoin Wallet for any gold purchased, and there are no transaction fees, making it extremely easy for investors to buy and hold their gold.

 DigixGlobal is a Singapore-based company that provides gold-pegged DGX tokens.
 The DGX token is backed on a 1:1 ratio and has a market cap of $1,183,867.
 Each token represents 1 ounce of gold.

 The gold is stored in both Singapore and Canada, which is a unique value add compared to other gold-backed tokens on this list; by having storage locations in two parts of the world, the risks of just having a single location are mitigated.

 DigixGlobal charges a 1% fee per exchange and assumes the demurrage (shipping) fee.
-The only exchange you can currently buy DGX is Coinsquare, where it can be purchased with Bitcoin (BTC) or Ethereum (ETH).
+The only exchange you can currently buy DGX is Coinsquare, which can be purchased with Bitcoin (BTC) or Ethereum (ETH).

 Meld Gold by Algorand (MCAU)

 Meld Gold was created by Algorand as a stable alternative to altcoins; it makes gold investing accessible to investors in the form of Meld Digital Gold Certificates.
-Each gold certificate is equivalent to 1 gram of physical gold and the market cap is unknown as of April 2022.
+Each gold certificate is equivalent to 1 gram of physical gold.

 You can currently buy Meld at BTC Markets.

 Tether Gold (Gold)

 Tether built its reputation as one of the most popular stablecoins.
 Tether Gold was introduced in 2020, and it grew to one of the most popular gold-pegged tokens with a market capitalization of $469 million USD.